gillenbrown/LEGUS-sizes/docs/index.md

 **`fit_quality_metric`**

 Our metric to evaluate the fit quality, defined in Equation 16.
 It uses the cumulative light profile to estimate the half-light radius of the cluster non-parametrically, then compares the enclosed light of the model and data within this radius.
-This value is the fractional error of the enclosed light of the model.
+This value is the fractional uncertainty of the enclosed light of the model.

 **`reliable_radius`**